mjucker/pv_atmos/README.md

 However, be advised that the functions depend on paraview.simple, which is not available as independent python package.
 See below how to run pv_atmos once it's installed.

-1) Using pip: pip install pv_atmos
+1) Using pip: `pip install pv_atmos`

 2) Manual python package install: Download the .zip file from this repository, and unpack it.
-Run 'python setup.py install' for installation.
+Run `python setup.py install` for installation.

 3) For use in the ParaView python console without installation: No python installation and/or command shell is needed.
 Download the .zip file, unpack it where convenient.
 Start ParaView, and open the Python Shell contained within ParaView.
-If the pv_atmos files are not unpacked in the run directory, use the "run script" button and choose either basic.py or grids.py (or one after the other of course), and you are ready to use the pv_atmos functions.
+If the pv_atmos files are not unpacked in the run directory, use the `Run Script` button and choose either `basic.py` or `grids.py` (or one after the other of course), and you are ready to use the pv_atmos functions.

 # Use